getgrav/grav-learn/pages/17/01.basics/06.folder-structure/doc.md

 The `assets` folder is used by the new asset management system within Grav to store processed `.css` and `.js` files.

+> [!CAUTION]
-!!
-This folder should not be used to store any user data, as it is routinely flushed of all data.
+> This folder should not be used to store any user data, as it is routinely flushed of all data.

 ### /backup